 You can see just how important the Chance of a Lifetime scheme is to the many dogs who for whatever reason find themselves stray and abandoned in council pounds.
 We will continue to work to the day that no healthy re-homable dog is ever put to sleep.

-The dogs are identified by the council kennels as rehomable, taken in by local rescues, isolated, vaccinated, checked by a vet and after 10 days are transferred in our specially fitted out van to Dogs Trust centres in England.
+The dogs are identified by the council kennels as rehomable, taken in by local rescues, isolated, vaccinated, checked by a vet and after 10 days are transferred in our specially fitted out COAL ambulance to Dogs Trust centres in England.

 Each transfer takes 20 dogs and pups at a cost of £400 per trip for ferry and fuel costs.
 These transfers happen twice weekly and are completed and manned by volunteers.

-Could you help us with this vital programme – here are some ideas of how you could help.
+We need your help to keep this vital programme running.
+Here are some ideas of how you could help.
 You could:

-If you would like to find out more about the COAL programme or you feel you might be able to help by becoming a volunteer driver, please contact Heather Weatherup, at Assisi on – 028 9181 2622
+If you would like to find out more about the COAL programme or you feel you might be able to help by becoming a volunteer driver, please contact Assisi on – 028 9181 2622.